Gandi/hubot-phabs/README.md

         NOTE: this call will record this Task id associated to you for 5 minutes
         permission: phuser

-    .phab assign T123 to <someone>
+    .phab assign T123 on <someone>
-    .phab assign <someone> to T123
+    .phab assign <someone> on T123
     .phab assign T123 on <simone>
     .phab T123 on <someone>
     .phab <someone> on T123
-    .phab on <someone>
+    .phab for <someone>
         assigns the given task to a user (or the given user to the task, which is exactly the same).
-        The 'to' and 'on' conjunctions are inter-changeable.
+        The 'for' and 'on' conjunctions are inter-changeable.
         NOTE: this call will record this Task id associated to you for 5 minutes
         permission: phuser

+    .phab T123 to <column>
+    .phad to <column>
+        moves the task on the board to the column matching the <column>
+        the matching will take the first match.

     .phab T123 next <term>
     .phab T123 next